godkingjay/Authentic-Pinoy-Recipes-App/README.md

 # Authentic Pinoy Recipes

-Authentic Pinoy Recipes is a personal project meant to be submitted as a project for the subject Mobile System Development to complete the said subject.
+Authentic Pinoy Recipes is a personal project meant to be submitted as an educational project for the subject Mobile System Development to complete the said subject.

 # Features